-Different brands have different approaches to PG/VG ratios depending on the end result they wish to create for their users, however, by far the most common ratios you are likely to encounter are:
+Different brands have different approaches to finding the answer to the question, “What’s the best PG/VG ratio?”.
+The best ratio always depends on the end result they wish to create for users.While there may be many possible combinations, the most common ratios you are likely to encounter are:

-- 50/50 – this is the most common ratio used, ideal for basic vaping devices like the LiQuid Pro with atomiser resistance levels between 1.0 ohms and 2.0 ohms.
+- 50/50 – this is the most common ratio used, ideal for basic vaping devices like the EDGE Pro with atomiser resistance levels between 1.0 ohms and 2.0 ohms.

-- 80VG/20PG – Perfect for sub-ohm devices as above but particularly effective with coils rated at 0.5 ohms or below, our own HVG ranges use this formula.
+- 80VG/20PG – perfect for sub-ohm devices, but particularly effective with coils rated at 0.5 ohms or below.
+Our own HVG ranges use this formula.

 It’s entirely your decision which is the best VG/PG ratio for you, and hopefully, after reading our guide, you’ll have more of an idea of what suits your preference.
 We have plenty of options for you to explore in our range, and even more information for you to discover in our blog section!